Victerose/azure-docs/articles/cognitive-services/LUIS/Home.md

 ---
-title: Learn about Language Understanding Intelligent Service (LUIS) in Azure | Microsoft Docs
+title: Learn about Language UnderstandingIntelligent Service (LUIS) in Azure | Microsoft Docs
 description: Learn how to use Language Understanding Intelligent Service (LUIS) to bring the power of machine learning to your applications.
 services: cognitive-services
 author: cahann